kasbst/puttystorm/README.md

  - Kotarak configuration management plugin (activate with CTRL + F3) with ability to execute Bash scripts and Shell commands.
 Managing and deploying config files will be added in the next release.

 ### ToDo
+ - Currently there is a limitation up to 120 sessions due to WinForm limitations and high encryption CPU usage.
+A pool of configs will be introduced to increase the limit up to max.
+1000 sessions.
  - Managing and deploying config files with Kotarak
  - Kotarator - an experimental language with experimental "pseudo-compiler"
  - Security improvements (encryption) NOTE: This is an early test version - use at your own risk!